partharoyballave/partharoyballave/README.md

 <img align="right" alt="GIF"
      src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" width="37%" />

-👋🏽  My name is Partha (Par-tha), and I am a student who is passionate about software engineering.
+👋🏽  My name is Partha (Par-tha), and I am a student who is passionate about software engineering and loves a challenge.
 <br />

 🎓  I am pursuing an Ontario Secondary School Diploma at SATEC @ W.A.
 Porter Collegiate Institute.
 <br />

-💻  Add stuff about work and shcoola nd projeccty
+💻 At the moment, I have experimented with many different programming languages but I have working knoweldge and experience mostly with python and C++.
+I have taken the computer science and computer engineering classes at my school and I am apart of the CETA Robotics club.
+I also have done other online coding courses but I'm looking to gain more applied experience.
+I previously worked as a camp counsellor during the summer and so I'm quite comfortable collaborating with prety much anybody, whether they're 5 years old or 50.
+My goal for the future is to study computer science or software engineering at university.

 <br />